What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 Are you looking to design a summative assessment that accurately measures your students’ learning progress?
 It may seem like creating a test is a straightforward task – just jot down some questions and select the answers.
 But if you aspire to create assessments that genuinely reflect your learners’ abilities and enhance their academic achievements, you need to adopt a considered approach embedding summative assessments into your teaching plans from the start

-In this article, we’ll delve into the benefits and limitations of summative assessments on student achievement and provide recommendations for teachers to improve the effectiveness of summative assessments for their learners.
+In this article, we delve into the benefits and limitations of summative assessments on student achievement and provide recommendations for teachers to improve the effectiveness of this form of assessment for their learners.

 What is summative assessment?